AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * does not call protected entries,
   * does not suspend on suspection objects,
   * does not access unsynchronised global objects,
-  * does not lock protected objects with calls to protected procedures.
+  * does not lock protected objects with calls to protected procedures,
-  * does not call Ada.Task_Identification.Current_Task
+  * does not call Ada.Task_Identification.Current_Task.

 In addition, the following assumptions need to be addressed when using SPARK on